teresarpardo/nysl-website/README.md

-# nysl-website
+# NYSL WEBSITE
-Northside Youth Soccer League Website

-A responsive website for NYSL soccer league built with HTML and CSS and form validation with JavaScript
+A responsive website for NYSL Soccer league built with HTML and CSS and form validation with JavaScript